Domain hack

 A domain hack is a domain name that suggests a word, phrase, or name when concatenating two or more adjacent levels of that domain.
-For example, ro.bot and examp.le, using the fictitious country-code domains .ds and .le, suggest the words birds and example respectively.
+For example, ro.bot and examp.le, using the domains .bot and .le, suggest the words robot and example respectively.
 In this context, the word hack denotes a clever trick (as in programming), not an exploit or break-in (as in security).

 Domain hacks offer the ability to produce short domain names.
-This makes them potentially valuable as redirectors, pastebins, base domains from which to delegate subdomains and URL shortening services.
+This makes them potentially valuable as redirectors, pastebins and base domains from which to delegate subdomains and URL shortening services.